Capstone & other design classes

 Stakeholders are the clients, users, and anyone else who has an interest in the outcome of the project.
 Interviewing the stakeholders will allow the design team to capture their wants and needs and translate this into a set of requirements.
 Get more information about stakeholders from Purdue University Libraries, and use their Stakeholder Interview Planning Worksheet to help you prepare for an interview.

 When customer needs (the "what" of a project) are translated into engineering characteristics (the “how” of a design), you will need to define design parameters, variables and constraints (eg. dimensions, performance properties, costs, codes, material properties and selection, etc.).
 Here are sources that can help:

 When analyzing the design or modeling with computer simulations, finding the right mathematical equations and models is important, as well as assigning correct values (properties, or others) for the simulations.
 Here are some sources to find this information:

 - Writing the final report will require citing your sources.
 Engineering students are typically required to use the IEEE Citation Style.
-The Engineering Form & Style Guide also has a section (p.
-13) describing how to cite using the IEEE citation style.

 - If you are using another citation style, please see our "Citation Guides" page for guidance.